-ASCIA letter to the Royal Australasian College of Physicians (RACP) President requesting Therapeutic Goods Authority (TGA) Authorised Prescriber endorsements.
+ASCIA letter to the Royal Australasian College of Physicians (RACP) President requesting Therapeutic Goods Authority (TGA) Authorised Prescriber (AP) endorsements.
 Submitted 28 February 2019.
-ASCIA letter RACP President 2019022876.31 KB This request was unsuccessful.
-The current status is on the ASCIA website: www.allergy.org.au/members/ascia-member-access-to-spt-reagents#s2
+ASCIA letter RACP President 2019022876.31 KB This request was unsuccessful, however the TGA has since changed the AP process.

 Summaries of annual highlights www.allergy.org.au/about-ascia/highlights